-In a Dutch oven or large, heavy bottomed, oven-proof dish with a lid, heat olive oil over medium-high heat.
-Add the beef rolls to the pan, skewer/seam side down.
+- In a Dutch oven or large, heavy bottomed, oven-proof dish with a lid, heat olive oil over medium-high heat.
+Add the beef rolls to the pan, skewer/seam side down. *Don't over-crowd the pan.
+Do in batches if necessary.
 Sear for a few minutes until lightly browned, then flip over and sear the other side.
 Place the rolls on their sides if necessary to sear the entire outside of each of the rolls.

-Remove pot from oven and use tongs to remove rolls to a plate.
-Carefully remove the skewers from the rolls and discard, then cover plate loosely with foil while you thicken the gravy.
+- Remove pot from oven and use tongs to remove rolls to a plate.
+Carefully remove the skewers from the rolls and discard, then cover the plate loosely with aluminum foil ,while you thicken the gravy.

-Place pot on the stovetop over medium-high heat.
-Combine cornstarch and cold water in a small bowl and add to liquid in pot.
-Bring mixture to a boil, stirring, until thickened.
-If necessary, add a bit more cornstarch/water to gravy if not thick enough.
+- Place pot on the stovetop over medium-high heat.
+Combine cornstarch and cold water in a small bowl and add to liquid in pot a bit at a time, stirring between additions, until gravy thickens to your taste.
+If necessary, mix up and add a bit more cornstarch/water to gravy if not thick enough.
 Taste gravy and add additional salt, pepper and paprika, to taste.

 - To serve, cut rolls in half diagonally in the middle.
 Place halves on side mashed potatoes and spoon gravy over-top.
 Garnish with chopped parsley, if desired.